git/git.github.io/rev_news/drafts/edition-106.md

   time their web site was properly maintained".

-  Elijah replied that he would be fine with using the archived link if it was better justified in the commit message.
-But said that he also agreed with merging the whole series as-is, as he had checked all the links and they all looked good to him.
+  Elijah replied that he would be fine with using the archived link if it was better justified in the commit message, but said that he also agreed with merging the whole series as-is, as he had checked all the links and they all looked good to him.

-  Josh replied he could come back later to change the URL and prefered the series to be merged as-is.
+  Josh replied he could come back later to change the URL and preferred the series to be merged as-is.
 He thanked Elijah for taking the time to re-check every link, saying he knew exactly how tedious that is.